Girl power at the Bayreuth Festival | DW | 26.07.2021

 When Senta nevertheless swears her unwavering fidelity to him until death, her governess Mary appears with a rifle and shoots the Dutchman.
 Senta survives, and the two women embrace.

-It was an unexpected ending devoid of the shared love and redemption — which some die-hard Wagner fans must have been waiting for, leading to a few boos aimed at the director.
+It is an unexpected ending devoid of the shared love and redemption — which some die-hard Wagner fans must have been waiting for, leading to a few boos aimed at the director.

 The twist was well thought out but did not always seem coherently realized.
 Furthermore the cold, retro-inspired atmosphere hardly allowed emotionally charged moments to play out.